owenroberts/mmp210/schedule.md

 - How will user interact with sketch?
 - What type of graphics will be used?

+## Final Project
+- p5 sketch
+- User interaction (with sketch variables or DOM elements or both)
+- At least one external file (image or sound)
+- Use variables
+- Use at least one example of logic (if statement)
+- Use at least one of loop or function

 <!-- ## Week 8 **Intro to Physical Computing**